usc-isi-i2/pper_sharemind/jaccard/README.md

 Name = dbhost
 ```

-1. On each client, make a CSV file which has three columns:
+1. On each client, make a CSV file which has three columns (comma as delimiter):

 ```
 id,original_id,tokens